django-import-export/django-import-export/docs/getting_started.rst

 imports and exports its author relationships using the natural key functions on the Author model and modelmanager.

+The resource _meta option "use_natural_foreign_keys" can enable detecting this setting for all Models that support it.

 ::

     from import_export.fields import Field